New! TypeRocket v5 is now available. See docs.

 Specify a Resource

-You can specify what controller, action, and item you want the From
+You can specify what controller, action, and item you want the From to interact with.

 Post

-that is configured to update a post with the ID of 4.
+Take a look at instancing a From that is configured to update a post with the ID of 4.

 $form = tr_form('post', 'update', 4);